Codecademy/docs/content/go/concepts/operators/operators.md

   `C %= A` is the same as `C = C % A`.

-- `<<=` Do a binary left shift operation on the value in the variable on the left by the number of positions specified on the right and store the result in the variable.
+- `<<=`: Does a binary left shift operation on the value in the variable on the left by the number of positions specified on the right and store the result in the variable.

   `C <<= A` is the same as `C = C << A`.

-- `>>=` Do a binary right shift operation on the value in the variable on the left by the number of positions specified on the right and store the result in the variable.
+- `>>=`: Does a binary right shift operation on the value in the variable on the left by the number of positions specified on the right and store the result in the variable.

   `C >>= A` is the same as `C = C >> A`.

-- `&=` Do a bitwise AND operation between the value in the variable on the left with the value on the right and store the result in the variable.
+- `&=`: Does a bitwise AND operation between the value in the variable on the left with the value on the right and store the result in the variable.

   `C &= A` is the same as `C = C & A`.

-- `|=` Do a bitwise OR operation between the value in the variable on the left and the value on the right and store the result in the variable.
+- `|=`: Does a bitwise OR operation between the value in the variable on the left and the value on the right and store the result in the variable.

   `C |= A` is the same as `C = C | A`.